Chinwe Chukwuogo-Roy

-Chinwe Ifeoma Chukwuogo-Roy MBE (2 May 1952 − 17 December 2012) was a visual artist who was born in Awka (Oka), Anambra state, Nigeria, but spent much of her young life in Ikom on the Cameroon border, before moving back to the family home at Umubele in Awka.
+Chinwe Ifeoma Chukwuogo-Roy MBE (2 May 1952 − 17 December 2012) was a visual artist who was born in Awka (Oka), Anambra State, Nigeria, but spent much of her young life in Ikom on the Cameroon border, before moving back to the family home at Umubele in Awka.
 She lived in Britain from 1975.
 Her paintings, prints and sculptures are predominantly figurative, in the genres of portraiture, still-life, landscape and narrative subjects.
 She won international attention in 2002 for being the first of only two Nigerian artists (the other being Ben Enwonwu) to have been allowed to paint official portraits of Queen Elizabeth II.

 Chukwuogo-Roy was appointed Member of the Order of the British Empire (MBE) in the 2009 Birthday Honours.

 Early life and education

-Chinwe Chukwuogo was born in Ondo State, Nigeria, but moved with her family to Ikom in Cross Rivers State, where her father had extensive cocoa plantations.
+Chinwe Chukwuogo was born in Awka (Oka), Anambra State, Nigeria, but moved with her family to Ikom in Cross Rivers State, where her father had extensive cocoa plantations.
 She had six siblings.
 As a teenager she was a refugee in the Biafran War after which she moved to the family home in Awka Anambra State and in 1975 she moved to Britain.
 She studied at East Ham College and subsequently obtained a B.A.
-Hons.
-Degree in Graphic Design from Hornsey College of Art (now part of Middlesex University) in 1978.
+Hons. degree in Graphic Design from Hornsey College of Art (now part of Middlesex University) in 1978.